Therapeutic/Adaptive Riding Instructor

 Certification Bodies often use scaled scores to report candidate scores because the passing percentage (or the number of test questions) that a candidate must answer correctly to pass may change as the certification exam develops over time.
 Evolution of an exam can mean that the difficulty of exam questions changes over the course of exam development.
 Therefore, it would not be fair if candidates testing in some years had to obtain an 80% to pass an exam comprised of less difficult questions while candidates testing in other years had to obtain an 80% to pass an exam comprised of higher difficulty questions.
 As a result, PATH Intl. conducts passing score studies for each version of the exam that is developed to ensure that the passing percentage is adjusted, or scaled, to account for differences in exam difficulty.
 Consider the following graphic:

-Instructions for PATH Intl.
-CTRI Application
+PATH Intl.
+CTRI Candidate Handbook

 Part III Video Preparation and Self-Assessment Activity